Dr Terry Orlick Phd.

 Download this document to find out more about Dr. Orlick ‘s work.

-Positive Living Skills research partner, Charles Sturt University NSW have now conducted three (3) qualitative research studies of the Positive Living Skills programs; two relating to the Primary School Wellbeing Program and one supporting the Positive Living Skills Early Childhood Wellbeing Program.
-These reports are now available below.
+Positive Living Skills research partner, Charles Sturt University NSW has now conducted three (3) qualitative studies of the Positive Living Skills programs; two relating to the Primary School Wellbeing Program and one supporting the Positive Living Skills Early Childhood Wellbeing Program.
+These reports are available below.
 The most recent report was conducted at a large regional School in NSW who participates in the Positive Behav for Learning framework and the Be You Initiative.

-Charles Sturt University have also contributed to the Positive Living Skills Primary School Wellbeing program with the mapping of the first 6 units of the program to the National F-10 Curriculum V8.3.
+Charles Sturt University also contributed to the Positive Living Skills Primary School Wellbeing program with the mapping of the first 6 units of the program to the National F-10 Curriculum V8.3.